shashikanth-t/DockerGit/README.md

-# DockerGit
+# github
-Docker file loaded into this repo
+This repo will hold src and Dockerfile